-My comments in this essay pertain to my viewing of the movie.
-The movie follows the basic plot of the book by the same name.
-But, of course, it doesn’t include all of the details and dialogue.
+My comments in this essay pertain to the movie.
+It the basic plot of the book by the same name.
+But, of course, the movie doesn’t include all the book’s details and dialogue.

-For those unfamiliar with the plot of The Shack, it revolves around the abduction and killing of young girl.
-The girl’s Father – Mackenzie, or Mac – cannot fathom how a loving and powerful God – if such a God exists – could allow such a horrible evil.
+For those unfamiliar with the plot of The Shack, it revolves around the abduction and killing of young girl called “Missy.”
+The girl’s Father – Mackenzie, or Mac – cannot fathom how a loving and powerful God could allow such horrible evil.

-Mac gets a strange letter summoning him back to the shack at which police found evidence of his daughter’s death.
+Mac gets a strange letter summoning him back to the shack at which police found his dead daughter.
 Mac returns, finds no one, and nearly commits suicide.
-Upon leaving the shack, however, Mac encounters a young man who invites him to meet God.
-Mac spends several days back at the shack, which has miraculously become a warm home.
-There he speaks with God as trinity, with God as Father played by a Black woman, as Son played by an actor with middle-eastern features, and the Holy Spirit (played by an Asian actress).
-He also climbs to a cave and meets Wisdom (played by a white woman).
+Upon leaving the shack, Mac encounters a young man who invites him to meet God.
+Mac accepts and spends several days speaking with God as trinity.
+God as Father is played by a Black woman, the Son is played by an actor with middle-eastern features, and the Holy Spirit is played by an Asian actress.
+Mac also climbs to a cave and meets Wisdom (played by a white woman).
 I mention the gender and race of the actors, because they play an important role in how the author, Paul Young, wants the reader to think about God.

-The vast majority of the movie portrays Mac in conversation or encounters with God and those who have died.
+The vast majority of the movie portrays Mac in conversation God and those who have died.
 Mac has questions about evil and suffering, guilt and forgiveness.
 And he gets answers, while being questioned himself.

 Depicting God in Movies